demisto/content/Packs/XDR_iocs/Integrations/XDR_iocs/XDR_iocs_description.md

 2. Click the **Copy URL** button in the top right corner.

 ### Query
-the query to find indicators.
+The query to find indicators.

-### important
+### Important
-Do not use more then one instance (instances will override each other).
+Do not use more then one instance.
+Instances will override each other.